 Statistics show that most vehicle accidents happen within a mile of the driver’s home.
 So distance in most cases is not a factor.
 Don’t base your decision to not purchase motorcycle insurance on assumptions.
 Call your local agent and see what a motorcycle quote will cost you.
 It is worth doing.Continue Reading

 A motorcycle is a significant investment.
-Before you get your motor running and head out on the highway this season, you owe it to yourself to make sure your insurance is up-to-date and you’re properly covered.
+Before you run your motor and head out on the highway this season, you owe it to yourself to ensure your insurance is up-to-date and you’re adequately covered.

 “Just as riding a motorcycle is much different than driving a car, riders should know that their motorcycle insurance needs are different, too,” said Rick Stern, motorcycle product manager, The Progressive Group of Insurance Companies.